samuelylim/data-combiner/README.md

         }
    ]
   },
-  "body" : "filter=True" # Optional: The body for each request "column_map": { # REQUIRED: Maps columns in the database to parameters from the response.
+  "body" : "filter=True", # Optional: The body for each request "response_type": "json", # Optional: Type of response - "json" (default) or "html" "column_map": { # REQUIRED: Maps columns in the database to parameters from the response.
 Transformations can be applied before insertion
     "id": "record_id",
     "name": "full_name",